I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post.

-For our packrafting trips we were looking for a suitable helmet and came across the Petzl Meteor 3+ helmet which has also a certification to be used as a watersport helmet (see Petzl website for more details).
+For our packrafting trips, we were looking for a suitable helmet and came across the Petzl Meteor 3+ helmet which has also a certification to be used as a watersport helmet (see Petzl website for more details).
 A helmet is an important safety tool which we are also using for slower rapids where you can e.g. also get stuck in a tree and fall out of the packraft.
 Here comes a short review of a helmet which I found to be one of the best lightweight packrafting helmets available.

-After contacting Petzl, the Meteor 3+ seems currently be the last model which is also suitable for water sports.
+After contacting Petzl, the Meteor 3+ seems currently to be the last model which is also suitable for water sports.
 The new Meteor 4 is not certified for watersport and according to Petzl the Meteor 4 is mainly targeted towards climbers.
-So if you need a great helmet for watersport you should grap one of those Petzl Meteor 3+ helmets as soon as possible.
-Some event organizers will ask you to wear a helmet which is certified towards a certain activity (product liability insurance) as a requirement to participate (most likely this has something to do with legal/insurance issues).
+So if you need a great helmet for watersport you should grab one of those Petzl Meteor 3+ helmets as soon as possible.
+Some event organizers will ask you to wear a helmet that is certified towards a certain activity (product liability insurance) as a requirement to participate (most likely this has something to do with legal/insurance issues).

 The Petzl Meteor 3+ is comfortable to wear and a lightweight helmet which can easily be transported on your backpack along your outdoor trips.

 The helmet also vents nicely so I was not really sweating under it.
-It’s also possible to wear some sort of fleece cap under it if you plan to go packrafting during the colder days of the year.And if you have some time ...
+It’s also possible to wear some sort of fleece cap under it if you plan to go packrafting during the colder days of the year.